justcarlux/universocraft-scraper/README.md

     skin: string, // Player skin texture link, grabbed from the head link
     ranks: Rank[], // List of player ranks
     tags: Tag[], // List of player tags
-    lastSeen: Date | null // Date the player was last connected to the server }
+    lastConnection: Date | null, // Date when the player last connected to the server.
+Equals to `null` if the date is "eternal"
+    lastVersion: string, // Last Minecraft version the player used to connect to the server
+    firstConnection: Date, // Date when the player first connected to the server
+    friends: number // Player friend count
+}
 ```